hahouari/inno_bundle/README.md

 ## Attributes

 Shown below is the full list of attributes which you can specify within your configuration.
-All configuration attributes should be under `inno_setup`.
+All configuration attributes should be under `inno_bundle`.

 - `id`: `Required` A valid GUID that serves as an AppId.
 - `name`: App name.
 Defaults to camel cased `name` from `pubspec.yaml`.